 #2 Bar Graphs

 Bars (or columns) are the best types of graphs for presenting a single data series.
-Bar charts have a much heavier weight to them than line graphs do, so they really emphasize a point and stand out on the page.
+Bar charts have a much heavier weight than line graphs do, so they really emphasize a point and stand out on the page.

 The above two types of graphs can be combined to create a combo chart with bars and lines.
-This is very useful when presenting two data series that have a very different scale and might be expressed in different units.
+This is very useful when presenting two data series with a very different scale and might be expressed in different units.
 The most common example is dollars on one axis and percentage on the other axis.